-- Daily tablets, given at home (to replace cortisol).
+- Daily steroid tablets, given at home (to replace cortisol)

-If treatment is stopped, symptoms will return so it’s important to follow your vet’s advice and give all medication as directed.
-Watch our video below for guidance on how to give your dog a tablet.
+It’s important to follow your vet’s advice and give your dog all their medication as directed, because if their treatment is stopped, their symptoms will return.
+Watch our video for guidance on how to give your dog a tablet: